Hippog1t/QT_segmentation_DICOM/README.md

 Dicom image processing using Qt (5.12.3, plus use Mingw 64 v11) interface and python (3.7) in backend\n
 \n
 Welcome to this project! \n
-If you are reading this with the intention of improoving the project:\n -first of all good luck.
-DICOM is a dark place where nobody want's to go.\n -this project is mainly commented, it should make things easier but if you have a problem feel free to contact me. \n -You WILL NEED DICOM FILES with the .DCM windows extention.
+If you are reading this with the intention of using or improving the project:\n -first of all good luck.
+DICOM is a dark place where nobody wants to go.\n -this project is mainly commented, it should make things easier but if you have a problem feel free to contact me. \n -You WILL NEED DICOM FILES with the .DCM windows extention.
 Some of them are lacking the '.dcm' sometimes, run \n
     rn \*.\* \*.dcm \n